jmcmicheal/P3-Prototype-Boilerplate/README.md

 #P3-Prototype-Boilerplate

+###Please note - .ai files are available for part 3 if needed.
+They are located under "P4-iPad-Promo-Site".

 ###Description
 Collection of files and techniques to streamline the creation of a rapid prototype.
 The process in not linear - "choose your own adventure" - but all aspects covered.